 Dr. Nicolas Granier, a primatologist at the University of Liège in Belgium, is highly concerned about those impacts.
 “Definitely, iron ore exploitation would have catastrophic consequences on the exceptional and unique biodiversity of Nimba.”
 He has worked with the chimpanzees and other large mammals of Nimba since 2003.

-“The endemic species of Nimba toad and the chimpanzee communities [are] only the tip of the iceberg: their status of flagship species draw attention from general public,” Granier tells me with pride.
+“The endemic species of Nimba toad and the chimpanzee communities [are] only the tip of the iceberg: their status of flagship species draw attention from the general public,” Granier tells me with pride.
 “So many things to say about this amazing place!”